EventStore/EventStore/docs/server/diagnostics/logs.md

 <Badge type="info" vertical="middle" text="License Required"/>

-The _Logs Download_ feature provides HTTP access to EventStoreDB logs so that they can be viewed without requiring file system access.
+The _Logs Download_ feature provides HTTP access to KurrentDB logs so that they can be viewed without requiring file system access.

 You require a [license key](../quick-start/installation.md#license-keys) to use this feature.

 ::: tip
-You can use this API to download log files from your managed EventStoreDB clusters in Event Store Cloud.
+You can use this API to download log files from your managed KurrentDB clusters in Kurrent Cloud.
 :::

 On startup the server will log a message similar to: